Committees, DC Agency Working Groups, and Community Services Corporation

 WORKING GROUPS

 1. DC Agency Working Groups - The DCBIA Agency Working Groups work closely with DC Government Agency Leadership to develop solutions to concerns of the development industry, including educational sessions and input into regulations.
-If you would like to know more about topics covered in these groups, contact Liz DeBarros
+If you would like to know more about topics covered in these groups, contact Erika Wadlington

 SIGN UP HERE